cdig/cd-module/README.md

 You wrote down some fonts earlier, yes?
 There's a new file, `source/styles/fonts.scss` — open that file and uncomment the fonts you need.

-Run the `gulp` command.
+Back in the Terminal, run the `gulp` command.
 You'll either have a spectacular display of error fireworks — call Ivan! — or your newly upgraded module will pop up in your favorite web browser with a ton of new features and super-fast, hopefully-more-reliable compiling and reloading via gulp.
 Welcome to the future!

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/party.jpg)